William Newton (Mauritian politician): Political career

-Soon after his arrival in Mauritius from Hong Kong in 1883 Governor General John Pope Hennessy launched a new project for the adoption of a revised Constitution which was well supported by the Mauritian barrister William Newton.
+Soon after his arrival in Mauritius from Hong Kong in 1883 Governor John Pope Hennessy launched a new project for the adoption of a revised Constitution which was well supported by the Mauritian barrister William Newton.
 Irishman and Catholic Pope Hennessy's proposed new Constitution expanded the right to vote to a wider section of the Mauritian society and would allow wealthy Indo-Mauritians to vote for the first time in the island's history.
 John Pope Hennessy received the support of the new movement called Reform Party which had been formed by William Newton and Virgile Naz.
 It also became known as The Oligarchs and Les Réformistes.
 Mauritian politicians Lois Raoul and Henri Leclézio also joined Newton's new party which campaigned for the new Constitution.

 There was strong opposition to changes by the conservative Anti-Reformists led by Sir Célicourt Antelme, as well as the Democrats party, led by Gustave de Coriolis and Onésipho Beaugeard.
 Newton argued against Anti-Reformist Antelme’s recurrent argument of "The Asiatic spectre” and "Indian Peril", explaining that the rising influence of the Indo-Mauritian mass would not be curtailed by outdated legislation, and that instead the Constitution had to be modified to suit modern society's needs.